Haibane Renmei: Broadcast and distribution

 The series was originally broadcast in Japan on Fuji TV from 10 October to 19 December 2002, airing on an irregular schedule.
 Although originally intended to be a weekly broadcast spanning three months, the schedule was accelerated, resulting in gaps of two weeks surrounding the broadcast of the second episode, as well as the final eight episodes being shown in two-episode pairs.
 Producer Yasuyuki Ueda called this change "painful" and later blamed it for contributing to the initial lukewarm reception of the anime.

 Over the years, the series has had several physical releases.
-In Japan, Geneon Entertainment released a total of five DVD sets of Haibane Renmei between December 2002 and April 2003.
-Additionally, a Blu-ray box set was released in 2010.
+In Japan, before the airing of the series, a DVD containing three minutes of promotion video was sold on Comic Market 62 in August 2002.
+Following the airing, Geneon Entertainment released a total of five DVD sets of Haibane Renmei between December 2002 and April 2003.
+Additionally, a HD remastered version of the anime was released in a Blu-ray box set in July 2010.
 The series was first licensed and dubbed into English in North America by Geneon USA (named Pioneer Entertainment at the time), which published DVD releases from April 2003 to October 2005.
 In 2010, Funimation (now Crunchyroll, LLC) obtained the license for the show, along with a handful of other Geneon properties, and released a new boxed DVD set in 2012.
 In Europe, the series was licensed by MVM Films, who initially distributed a DVD version and later issued a Blu-ray release in 2021.
 Madman Entertainment first released the series in Australia, before Sony acquired the license in 2013.

 A comic based on the television series was published by Dark Horse Comics in April 2006.